 - 34.1 A driver who is invited to park on private land and pay a fee does so under a contract with the car park operator.
 Any transaction between the driver and the operator comes under the laws of contract. - 34.2 The parking contract sets out the terms that apply to the parking service, including the price.
 The contract may also say what the extra charges are that the driver will have to pay if they break the contract terms for example, by parking longer than the time paid for.
 In the Code these are called 'parking charges'. - 34.3 Parking charges must be fair, reasonable and not disproportionately high.
-We may ask you to show us evidence to support the level of your parking charges. - 34.4 You must give drivers advance notice of all parking charges before they enter into the contract for parking services. - 34.5 You must not try to impose a 'penalty'.
-You must not call a parking charge a 'penalty charge' on any document (electronic or paper) that refers to parking charges, or on any signs in your car parks. - 34.6 Setting parking charges for breach of contract is a matter for operators.
-These charges will be reviewed every April by the AOS Board.
-If the driver breaks the contract, for example by not paying the tariff fee or by staying longer than the time paid for, or if they trespass on your land, they may be liable for parking charges.
-These charges must be shown clearly and fully to the driver on the signs which contain your terms and conditions.
+We may ask you to show us evidence to support the level of your parking charges. - 34.4 Youmustgivedriversadvancenotice of all parking charges before they enter into the contract for parking services. - 34.5 You must not try to impose a 'penalty'.
+You must not call a parking charge a 'penalty charge' on any document (electronic or paper) that refers to parking charges, or on any signs in your car parks. - 34.6 If the parking charge that the driver is being asked to pay is for a breach of contract or act of trespass, this charge must be proportionate and commercially justifiable.

-The amount of the parking charge that the driver is being asked to pay must be based on a genuine pre-estimate of the loss you suffer, resulting from the breach of contract or act of trespass.
 We would not expect this amount to be more than £100.
-If the charge is more than this, you must be able to justify the amount in advance.
+If the charge is more than this, operators must be able to justify the amount in advance.